Steven-Goehrig/rigging-scripts/README.md

 # Aim Constraint

-These gifs display an aim constraint I scripted using the tools established within the modular rigging system used at Respawn Entertainment on *Apex Legends*.
+These gifs display an aim constraint component I scripted using the tools established within the modular rigging system used at Respawn Entertainment on *Apex Legends*.
 Given the proprietary nature of the tools, I cannot share the code.
 But these gifs should give an idea of how it functions.
 The first gif shows the component being created from scratch and creating a new bone.
 The second gif demonstrates that it also works when you select a pre-existing bone before excuting the script.

 ![Alt Text](https://github.com/Steven-Goehrig/rigging-scripts/blob/main/aimConstraint_respawn_01.gif)